lirantal/awesome-nodejs-security/README.md

 - [NodeSource](https://nodesource.com) - Mission-critical Node.js applications.
 Provides N|Solid and Node Certified Modules.
 - [GuardRails](https://www.guardrails.io) - A GitHub App that gives you instant security feedback in your Pull Requests.
 - [NodeSecure](https://github.com/NodeSecure) - An organization of developers building free and open source JavaScript/Node.js security tools.

+## Hacking Playground
+ - [OWASP NodeGoat](https://github.com/OWASP/NodeGoat) - The OWASP NodeGoat project provides an environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js and how to effectively address them.
+ - [OWASP Juice Shop](https://github.com/bkimminich/juice-shop) - The OWASP Juice Shop is an intentionally insecure webapp for security trainings written entirely in Javascript which encompasses the entire OWASP Top Ten and other severe security flaws.
+ - [DomGoat](https://domgo.at/cxss/intro) - Client XSS happens when untrusted data from sources ends up in sinks.
+Information and excercises on different sources, different sinks and example of XSS occuring due to them in the menu on the left-hand side.

 # Contributing
 Found an awesome project, package, article, other type of resources related to Node.js Security?
 Send me a pull request!